 What is Adidas Ultra Boost?

 Launched in 2015, Adidas’s Ultra Boost made a revolutionary mark in the shoe world.
-The Boost technology was created to bring together a cushioning that is soft and responsive.
+The Boost technology was created to bring together soft and responsive cushioning.

 With the advent of Boost, the former EVA foam took a hit, as this new technology brought a midsole made up of thousands of expanded particles aimed at providing an excellent energy return.

 Over the years, it launched new updates of the same.
-The newest being Adidas Ultra Boost 5.0 released in 2021.
+The newest is Adidas Ultra Boost 5.0, released in 2021.

 It has a one-piece prime knit upper material which gives it a sock-like fit.
 The material is very soft, comfortable, and extremely breathable.

 The ultra boost uses ARAMIS motion capture technology.
-The same technology was earlier used by NASA for examining the structural integrity of space-shuttles.
+NASA earlier used the same technology for examining the structural integrity of space shuttles.

 This allowed the Adidas team to spectate the strain and tension on the runner’s feet.